LFPT5: A Unified Framework for Lifelong Few-shot Language Learning Based on Prompt Tuning of T5: Introduction

-\emph{They (humans) are often able to generalize correctly even from a single training example ...
-When faced with a new thing to learn, humans can usually exploit an enormous amount of training data and experiences that stem from other, related learning tasks.
-The transfer of knowledge across learning tasks seems to play an essential role for generalizing accurately, particularly when training data is scarce. --- \cite{Thrun96}} \end{quote} A hallmark of human intelligence is that they can learn new tasks quickly by leveraging previously acquired knowledge from other related tasks, and they do so without forgetting prior knowledge.
+A hallmark of human intelligence is that they can learn new tasks quickly by leveraging previously acquired knowledge from other related tasks, and they do so without forgetting prior knowledge.
 However, despite the monumental success of deep learning in recent years, models face challenges to retain and accumulate knowledge when learning new tasks due to the shift of data distribution -- they run into the \emph{overfitting} issue when the data for the new task is small and they forget prior knowledge, a phenomenon known as \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic}.

 Researchers in Lifelong Learning \citep{THRUN199525} have proposed a number of methods to alleviate the above issues with machine learning.
 When it comes to language, earlier approaches to Lifelong Language Learning (LLL) merely focus on a single type of NLP tasks \citep{wang2019sentence,d2019episodic}; see \citep{biesialska2020continual} for a survey.
 In contrast, humans can easily handle tasks that vary with respect to not only domain but also task type (\Figref{lll}).
 More recent methods attempt to learn from different types of tasks.
 These include LAMOL \citep{sun2019lamol} and its improvements \citep{chuang2020lifelong,sun2020distill,kanwatchara2021rational}.
 Despite the effectiveness of these methods in LLL, there are several limitations.
 First, they all assume plenty of training data for every task which is hard to acquire in most real scenarios as getting large labeled datasets is often expensive and time-consuming.
 Second, they mainly consider tasks from the decaNLP challenge \citep{mccann2018natural} that can be easily framed as question answering \citep{kumar2016ask}, paying little attention to sequence labeling tasks such as Name Entity Recognition (NER).
 Finally, they fine-tune the entire model for all tasks ignoring the possibility of \emph{negative transfer} \citep{lopez2017gradient} between different types of tasks.